 Each of Louisiana’s Scenic Byways tells its own unique tale as it weaves through the state.
 Driving along any of these roads and routes lets you experience a slice of Louisiana’s rich history while enjoying some of the most beautiful scenery you’ll ever see.
 Start planning your trip at Louisiana Byways packed with trip ideas, itineraries and detailed maps of Louisiana's Byways.

-The byways are laid out with an eye to leisurely journeys, with opportunities to stop and savor Louisiana’s food, music and culture.
+The Louisiana Byways are laid out with an eye to leisurely journeys, with opportunities to stop and savor Louisiana’s food, music and culture.
 If your interests lie in Louisiana’s justly famous cuisine, the 33-mile Cajun Corridor Byway in the southwest part of the state offers many spots to sample fresh fish and seafood, and a spicy sausage known as boudin.
 Try a bowl of crawfish étouffée, one of the region’s signature seafood stews.

 The Zydeco Cajun Prairie Byway highlights Louisiana’s many contributions to music.
 The 231-mile route begins in the little town of Mamou, where Fred’s Lounge hosts live Cajun music and dancing every Saturday morning.
 In Eunice, the Cajun Music Hall of Fame and Museum pays tribute to the genre’s all stars.